actix/book/actix/src/sec-2-actor.md

 ### Running

 After an Actor's `started()` method is called, the actor transitions to the `Running` state.
-The Actor can stay in `running` state indefinitely long.
+The Actor can stay in `running` state indefinitely.

 ### Stopping